racheliurui/markdown/Trending/AWS/03_IdentityAndAccessManagement.md

 * Create User and groups
-   Group can attach policy, and users will be added to Group(s) support bulk creating users ( and each user can have their  access key and secret access key which means password )
+   Group can attach policy, and users will be added to Group(s) support bulk creating users ( and each user can have their  access key(like public key in keypair) and secret access key(like secret key in key pair) which means password )
 * Create account password policy
     * The password policy is configured at account level, and limitation is for users under that account
     * All users under a certain account will have a unique IAM url used to sign in.
 * Create role
-    Role can represent services under current account, to create a role mean give certain service under current account to access to other resources. (create a role represent certain type of resource, then apply policy to the role to giva access to resource, last???--which missed in the video, I guess should be assign role to instance of certain service. then that service will have access to resource which being defined via policy)
+    Role can represent services under current account, to create a role mean give certain service under current account to access to other resources. (create a role represent certain type of resource, then apply policy to the role to giva access to resource, create trust relationship to allow other resource or user to consume this role.
     Role can delecate the access to resource to allow access between different aws account
 * download credentials report